BroadbandForum/usp/specification/security/index.md

 #### Role Associated with a Credential or Challenge

-The `ControllerTrust.Credential.{i}.AssignedRole` parameter value is inherited by Controllers whose credentials have been validated using the credentials in the same entry of the `ControllerTrust.Credential.{i}.` table.
+The `ControllerTrust.Credential.{i}.InheritedRole` parameter value is inherited by Controllers whose credentials have been validated using the credentials in the same entry of the `ControllerTrust.Credential.{i}.` table.
 Whenever `ControllerTrust.Credential.{i}.` is used to validate a certificate, the Agent writes the current value of the associated `ControllerTrust.Credential.{i}.Role` into the `Controller.{i}.InheritedRole` parameter.
 For more information on use of this table for assigning Controller Roles and validating credentials, see the sections below.

 The `ControllerTrust.Challenge.{i}.Role` parameter is a default Role that is assigned to Controllers that send a successful `ChallengeResponse()` command.
 For more information on use of challenges for assigning Controller Roles, see the sections below.